cosmos/ibc-go/docs/ibc/middleware/develop.md

 ### Implement `IBCModule` interface and callbacks

-The IBCModule is struct that implements the ICS26Interface (`porttypes.Module`).
+The IBCModule is struct that implements the ICS26Interface (`porttypes.IBCModule`).
 It is recommended to separate these callbacks into a separate file `ibc_module.go`.
 As will be mentioned in the [integration doc](./integration.md), this struct should be different than the struct that implements `AppModule` in case the middleware maintains its own internal state and processes separate SDK messages.

 The middleware must have access to the underlying application, and be called before during all ICS-26 callbacks.
 It may execute custom logic during these callbacks, and then call the underlying application's callback.
 Middleware **may** choose not to call the underlying application's callback at all.
 Though these should generally be limited to error cases.